 While the FDA has not officially outlined how they prefer the contents of an IDE submission to be presented, including the information listed in the sections below will provide the FDA with the information necessary to conduct a successful review.

-Although a manufacturer may be supplying the device being investigated, the FDA defines the study "sponsor" as the person, company, or institution who is responsible for the regulatory aspects of the study.
+Although a manufacturer may be supplying the device being investigated, the FDA defines the study "sponsor" as the person, company, or institution who initiates the study.
+The sponsor is also responsible for the regulatory aspects of the study.
 Often in an academic setting the investigator is called a "sponsor-investigator" because they assume both roles of the research.

 Provide the following information in this section:

 It is also strongly encouraged to also provide information for a designated alternate contact who is authorized by the sponsor to correspond with the FDA in the event that the sponsor cannot be reached.
-This person often the project manager, or regulatory coordinator for the investigation.
+This person is often the project manager or regulatory coordinator for the investigation.